BEFORE I

 caressingly terminate their agonies with their lives, as in the case of beloved

-pets: but my opinion has changed.
+pets: but my opinion has slightly altered.

 The cases of Lauren Hoeve and Zoraya ter